 Is the uTorrent App Safe to Use?
 (Full Tests & Results)

 Torrenting always presents some risks to your safety, whichever client you use.
-However, these risks can be offset with caution.
+However, you can offset these risks with caution.

-uTorrent is hugely popular, and it is not technically unsafe.
-The application does not currently contain malware, and it does work to effectively download and distribute torrent files.
-However, it is not the safest torrenting client on the market.
+uTorrent is hugely popular, and it’s technically not unsafe.
+The application doesn’t currently contain malware, and it effectively downloads and distributes torrent files.

 There are two versions of uTorrent for your computer: